rianvdm/pm-resources/llm-prompts/review-okrs.md

-# Draft / Review OKRs
+# Review OKRs

 ---

 ## **1. Purpose**
-These instructions enable LLMs to help users create clear, outcome-focused OKRs for product and platform teams (DevTools, Data Platform, Developer Infrastructure, etc.) that drive alignment, measurable results, and team autonomy.
+These instructions enable LLMs to help users review OKRs for product and platform teams (DevTools, Data Platform, Developer Infrastructure, etc.) to ensure they drive alignment, measurable results, and team autonomy.

 While optimized for product/platform work at Cloudflare, these principles apply broadly to engineering, product, design, operations, and infrastructure teams.

 LLMs must support the user by:
-- enforcing the correct OKR structure,
+- evaluating OKRs against the correct structure,
-- maintaining outcome > output discipline,
+- identifying outcome vs. output issues,
-- producing concise and unambiguous language,
+- flagging vague or ambiguous language,
-- ensuring consistency across teams,
+- checking for consistency across teams,
-- and grounding OKRs in measurable change rather than activities.
+- and ensuring OKRs are grounded in measurable change rather than activities.

 ---